GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-There are two types of conditional statements in the macro language: A simple condition preceding a single command, or a more elaborate if–then–elseif–else construct.
+There are two types of conditional statements in the macro language: A simple condition preceding a single command, or a more elaborate if-then-elseif-else construct.
 In any test you may use one (and only one) of many logical operators, as listed in Table [tbl:custop].

 [H]